 In addition to the SEM micrographs, both talc surfaces were characterized using AFM imaging with respect to the surface roughness.
-Both, base and edge surfaces, exhibit similar mean roughness values of approximately 100 nm as measured for the $625 \, \mu m^2$ area.
-It can be expected that such high roughness may have an influence on the subsequent streaming potential and interaction force measurements but at this time preparation of smoother talc surfaces was found to be difficult if not impossible.
+Both base and edge surfaces exhibit similar mean roughness values of approximately 100 nm as measured for the $625 \ \mu m^2$ area.
+It can be expected that such high roughness and texture will have an influence on the subsequent streaming potential and interaction force measurements.
+Other procedures for the preparation of smoother talc edge surfaces have been considered.
+Specifically, the edge surface has been sandblasted and the results are presented in Figure 4.